KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: More details about Setup and Experimental Operation

-\item[4.] \textbf{OCRVQA}~\citep{mishra2019ocr} is a benchmark for evaluating a model's ability to answer questions by reading text within images.
+\textbf{Optical Character Recognition:} \ding{182} \textbf{SEEDBench2\_Plus} \cite{li2024seed2plus} benchmarks LMMs on interpreting text-rich visuals (\eg charts, web layouts).
+It uses 2,300 multiple-choice questions to test reasoning capabilities where integrating textual and visual information is essential. \ding{183} \textbf{OCRVQA} \cite{mishra2019ocr} is a benchmark for evaluating a model's ability to answer questions by reading text within images.
 It focuses on tasks where textual information is essential, requiring tight integration of visual perception and OCR.

-\item[5.] \textbf{ScienceQA}~\citep{lu2022scienceqa} evaluates scientific reasoning through a large-scale multimodal benchmark; it features curriculum-based questions with diagrams and provides lectures and explanations for each question to encourage complex reasoning.
+\textbf{Multidisciplinary Reasoning:} \ding{182} \textbf{ScienceQA} \cite{lu2022scienceqa} evaluates scientific reasoning through a large-scale multimodal benchmark; it features curriculum-based questions with diagrams and provides lectures and explanations for each question to encourage complex reasoning. \ding{183} \textbf{MMMU} \cite{mmmu} evaluates LMMs on college-level, multimodal questions requiring expert knowledge.
+The benchmark includes 11,500 questions from six disciplines, utilizing 30 image formats to test complex, subject-specific reasoning.